Ekumen-OS/beluga/docs/tutorials/particle-filtering.md

 Measurement models describe the formation process by which sensor measurements are generated in the physical world.
 Probabilistic robotics explicitly models the noise in sensor measurements.
 Such models account for the inherent uncertainty in the robot’s sensors.
 Formally, the measurement model is defined as a conditional probability distribution $p(z_t | x_t , m)$, where $x_t$ is the robot position, $z_t$ is the measurement at time $t$, and $m$ is the map of the environment.

 The most common model for processing landmarks assumes that the sensor can measure the range and the bearing of the landmark relative to the robot’s local coordinate frame.
-In this tutorial we will use an approximation to the **landmark sensor model with known correspondence** (pag.
-149 of ProbRob), since the doors do not have a signature that differentiates them from each other, but we can calculate the relative position of each door to the robot.
-This sensor model, receives as inputs the landmark map, the sensor data and a particle (a state), and outputs the likelihood (or weight) of the sensor data assuming that the particle represent the true state.
+In this tutorial we will use an approximation to the **landmark sensor model with known correspondence** (_Probabilistic Robotics [^ProbRob], page 149), since the doors do not have a signature that differentiates them from each other, but we can calculate the relative position of each door to the robot.
+This sensor model, receives as inputs the landmark map, the sensor data and a particle, and outputs the likelihood (or weight) of the sensor data assuming that the particle represent the true state.

 In our case, we need to generate simulated sensor data called `detections`.
 This data corresponds to the relative positions of landmarks around the robot's `current_position` within a configurable range specified by `parameters.sensor_range`.